tsgates/arch-wiki-markdown/wiki/Dokuwiki.md

 Edit the /etc/lighttpd/lighttpd.conf file as per the dokuwiki instructions (might contain updated information).

+Make sure the module mod_access is loaded.
+If not, load it by adding the following to /etc/lighttpd/lighttpd.conf:

+    server_modules += ("mod_access")

+mod_access provides the url.access-deny command, which we are using from this point.

 Under the line:

     $HTTP["url"] =~ "\.pdf$" {